a (medieval) average Joe

-This is an interesting book, but there is something to consider before reading it: JS, much like Marco Polo or John of Mandeville, whom I will be reviewing later, is a writer of the late Middle Ages.
-This means he doesn’t tell his story with a narrative plot or even a strict time frame.
-Instead, he tries to give us his version of the “facts”.
+First things first: This is an interesting book, but there is something to consider before reading it: Johann Schiltberger, much like Marco Polo or John of Mandeville, is a writer of the late Middle Ages.
+This means he doesn’t tell his story with a narrative plot or with even so much as a time frame.

-I think this book is more enjoyable than many others from the same time period, because it seems, at its core, like a sort of “first-hand experience” made by a “regular guy”.
-Of course JS likes to tell stories about dragons and unicorns every now and then, and his observations might seem a bit strange at times.
-But the story itself, revolving around battles and strategies and famous warlords like Tamerlane, reads very well.
+I think this book is more enjoyable than many others from the same period because it seems, at its core, to be about a “regular guy” sharing his first-hand experiences.
+Of course Schiltberger likes to tell stories about dragons and unicorns every now and then, and his observations do seem a bit strange at times.
+But the stories themselves, revolving around battles and strategies and famous warlords like Tamerlane, read very well.

-Unlike many other authors of his time, JS doesn’t seem like a man with a mission.
-He just talks about stuff that has happened to him, and spices it up with some fantastic stories.
+Unlike many other travel writers, Schiltberger doesn’t seem like a man with a mission.
+He just talks about stuff that has happened to him, and sometimes he spices things up with some fantastic stories.

 who might want to read this

 Schiltberger’s feat of living through war and slavery, albeit being not entirely out of the ordinary during his time, is very impressive.
 His storytelling is a bit messy, but he seems a bit more coherent than some of his contemporaries.
 His writing style is okay.
 Some of the observations he shares are fascinating.

 If you are into the Crusades, into Tamerlane, or into the Ottomans, read this book.